DigitalArcPlatform/documentation/docs/postEvent/transcription/index.md

 Here are some notes for best practices:

 *	Listen to the audio file a few seconds at a time to transcribe.
-Do not try to transcript larger chunks at one time.
+Do not try to transcribe larger chunks at one time.
 *	Replay sections as needed for clarity
 	*	Some audio players allow for audio to be slowed down.
 If a section is going too fast, this is an option.
 *	Adjust the volume level as needed for audio levels.
 Depending on the quality of the oral history interview, the audio recording may be louder or quieter than normal.